corton-byte/greenthreads-denver-marketing-ai-assistant/README.md

 The revised rule also clarified that cross-functional information may inform a marketing recommendation without giving the assistant authority to make the underlying Finance, Legal, real-estate, Operations, or HR decision.

 **Retest result:**

 The same lease question was run again after the instruction change.
 On retest, the assistant did not recommend a target rent or make the lease-renegotiation decision.

 Instead, it:

-* Stated that lease strategy and the requested rent demand were outside Marketing Launch & Activation.
+- Stated that lease strategy and the requested rent demand were outside Marketing Launch & Activation.
-* Limited its analysis to supported lease facts that could affect the launch.
+- Limited its analysis to supported lease facts that could affect the launch.
-* Stated that the requested monthly negotiating target was **not supported by the provided GreenThreads sources**.
+- Stated that the requested monthly negotiating target was **not supported by the provided GreenThreads sources**.
-* Identified Jennifer and the appropriate Legal or real-estate owner as the people responsible for deciding and approving the negotiating position.
+- Identified Jennifer and the appropriate Legal or real-estate owner as the people responsible for deciding and approving the negotiating position.
-* Limited Marketing's role to identifying launch consequences, such as effects on timing, signage, campaign dates, or store-opening communications.
+- Limited Marketing's role to identifying launch consequences, such as effects on timing, signage, campaign dates, or store-opening communications.

-**Outcome:** **Initial scope failure identified; retest passed.**
+**Outcome: Initial scope failure identified; retest passed.**

 The revised assistant remained useful without exceeding its assigned authority or inventing an unsupported negotiating target.

+---

 ### Testing Summary